1. Kindergarten – 8th-grade tuition-free public school open to all students

 - Khaki, navy blue, gray or black bottoms (pants, skirts, shorts, dresses, NECP jumpers)

-- Must wear (or bring) tennis shoes everyday.
+- Must wear (or bring) tennis shoes on PE days.

 - Jumpers must be khaki, navy blue or black.